gradjitta/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I tried to make use of smoothing but currently I am failing to achieve it.
+I tried to make use of smoothing but will work on it later.
 Some ways to improve my pipeline

 * There are few frames where its a bit wobbly, implementing smoothing will work here along with windowed search to make it robust.